hariharan-sudhagar/JavaScript_Practice_Codes/README.md

-These are my javascript practice code which majorly focused on syntax and fundamental stuff and some data structures like (map,set,array,strings).
+These are my javascript practice code which majorly focused on syntax , fundamental stuff and some data structures like (map,set,array,strings).
 Soon i will post another repo or in this same repo with advanced concepts like CALLBACK , CALLBACK HELL, HOISTING, CLOSURES,PROMISES, ASYNC WAIT and Asynchronous Programming...